TangriDhruv/ai-eng-assignment/src/llm_pipeline/Enchancement_Documentation.md

 ### Single Review Per Recipe Enhancement

-The platform operates on a **random review** on the recipe.
-Updated it to operate on **review with highest rating**
+The platform operates on using single review to enchance the recipe instead of combining multiple reviews.
 - **Quality over Quantity**: Combining modifications from different reviews creates inconsistent results and conflicting changes
 - **Attribution Clarity**: Single-review enhancement maintains clear, traceable attribution back to the source
 - **Recipe Coherence**: A single reviewer's modifications form a cohesive set of improvements that work together
 - **Reduced Complexity**: Eliminates the combinatorial explosion of trying to merge multiple modification sets

 **Selection Strategy**: We select the **highest-rated review** with modifications (by star rating) as the source.
+If two or more reviews have the same rating we select the one with most detailed review by length of words in that review.
 This heuristic prioritizes community-validated improvements, assuming higher-rated reviews represent more reliable recipe enhancements.

 ### Recipe Data Sourcing

 The platform includes a robust fallback mechanism for recipe discovery:

-**Primary Strategy**: Scrape recipe URLs from AllRecipes sitemap in real-time.
+**Primary Strategy**: Scrape recipe URLs from AllRecipes sitemap.

 **Fallback Strategy**: If scraping fails (network issues, website changes, rate limiting), the system automatically falls back to a hardcoded list of five popular recipe URLs that are known to work reliably.

-The hardcoded fallback serves as a safety net rather than a limitation, allowing development and testing to proceed uninterrupted while the production scraper is refined.
+This feels like kind of a **poor assumption** since this will never tell us if our scraping pipeline is failing i.e. if we are actually able to scrape data from the website.
 ---

-## Problem Analysis & Solution
+## Problem Analysis & Solution Approach

 ### Step 1: Code Walkthrough

-To understand the system architecture, I traced the enhancement pipeline with a real example: the "Best Chocolate Chip Cookies" recipe.
+To understand the system architecture, I traced the pipeline with a real example: the "Best Chocolate Chip Cookies" recipe.

 **Initial State**: A recipe with 11 reviews, 5 of which contained user modifications.

 **Processing Flow**:

 The system first loads the recipe JSON and identifies all reviews flagged with modifications.
-From these candidates, it selects the highest-rated review using a simple algorithm: sort by star rating (descending), with text length as a tiebreaker for cases where multiple reviews have identical ratings.
+From these candidates, it used to selects the random review that I upgraded to use a simple algorithm: sort by star rating (descending), with text length as a tiebreaker for cases where multiple reviews have identical ratings.

 Next, the selected review text is sent to the LLM (along with recipe context) to extract structured modifications.
 Previously, this step would return only a single modification.
 The system would then apply this modification to the recipe, validate the changes, and generate an enhanced recipe record.